Premier-Health-America/gom-jabbar/Nurseomator/README.fr.md

 ## Backend & DB

+> Please note!
+In a professional and security context I would not expose the database like this.

 -   Make sure docker is open on your computer.

 -   In your terminal, go to the docker folder:`cd gom-jabbar/Nursomator/backend/src/docker`

--   Run this command to fetch my docker image to have all the dependencies & database set up: `docker pull jujuguilbaud31/nurseomator:latest`

 -   Start containers: `docker compose up -d` (if later you want to stop the containers run: `docker compose down`)

+This will fetch my backend docker image and the postgres docker image with my database populated.

 ## Frontend